 iv.
 “This derisive laughter of God is the comfort of all those who love righteousness.
 It is the laughter of the might of holiness; it is the laughter of the strength of love.
 God does not exult over the sufferings of sinning men.
 He does hold in derision all the proud boastings and violence of such as seek to prevent His accomplishment of His will.”
 (Morgan)

 i.
-A famous example of an opponent of Christianity was the Roman Emperor Diocletian (a.d.
-245-313).
+A famous example of an opponent of Christianity was the Roman Emperor Diocletian (reigning A.D.
+284-305).
 He was such a determined enemy of Christians that he persecuted the church mercilessly, and fancied that he had defeated Christianity.
-He struck a medal with this inscription: “The name of Christianity being extinguished.”
+He ordered the making a medal with this inscription: “The name of Christianity being extinguished.”

 ii.
 Diocletian also set up two monuments on the frontier of his empire with these inscriptions: